 - In the Map Views panel on the left side of the page, select the Hexagons option under Counts.

-Combining these filters enables detailed analyses, such as identifying weekday morning commute patterns for a particular year.
+Using these filters together allows you to explore patterns such as weekday morning commute activity for a specific year.

 Understanding the Hexagon Grid